qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

   Source vector layer

 ``Join layer`` [vector: any]
-  the attributes of this vector layer will be **added** to the source layer attribute table
+  The attributes of this vector layer will be **added** to the source layer attribute table

 ``Geometric predicate`` [enumeration] [list]